irgendwr/TelegramAlert/development/README.md

 Run `mvn clean package` to build a JAR file.

+Note: You may need to define the correct Java version for Maven, eg. via `export JAVA_HOME=/usr/lib/jvm/java-8-openjdk`

-Alternatively, the [Graylog documentation](https://docs.graylog.org/en/latest/pages/plugins.html) describes how to create a convenient setup with hot reloading.
+*Alternatively, the [Graylog documentation](https://docs.graylog.org/en/latest/pages/plugins.html) describes how to create a convenient setup with hot reloading.*

 ## Plugin Release